warrdel-erp/stones-be/md/work.md

 45. Total fulfilled of requestedProducts in single PO
 46. check in add slab is given siplProductId belongs to given SIPLId ✔️
 47. Conditions for closing and canceling PO.
+48. put constants in tables for better data fetching

 ---